-When getting started with Google Drive, you may come to a fork in the road leading you to some confusion between Team Drive and My Drive.
+When getting started with Google Drive, you may come to a fork in the road leading you to some confusion between Team (Now Shared) Drive and My Drive.

-Team Drive is a shared space that allow teams to store, search, and access their files anywhere from any device.
-Unlike My Drive, Team Drive belongs to an entire Team instead of an individual.
+Shared Drive is a shared space that allows teams to store, search, and access files anywhere from any device.
+Unlike My Drive, Shared Drive belongs to an entire Team instead of one individual.

-A Comparison of Team Drive and My Drive
+A Comparison of Team (Now Shared) Drive and My Drive

 What types of files can you add?